 In Micron NAND Flash devices, the OTP area leaves the factory in a non-written state (all bits are "1s").
 Programming or partial-page programming enables the user to program only "0" bits in the OTP area.
 The OTP area cannot be erased, even if it is not protected.
-Protecting the OTP area simply prevents further programming at a Sheet 4U.com area.
+Protecting the OTP area simply prevents further programming of the OTP area.